AlPha5130/mediawiki-extensions-EditCountNeue/README.md

 ### Parser function

-EditCountNeue also adds a parser function to retrieve the number of edit of a user.
+EditCountNeue also adds a parser function to retrieve the number of edits of a user.
 The syntax is:

 ``` txt
 {{#editcount: <username> [ | <namespace1> [ | <namespace2> ... ] ] }}